 About the magazine

-For more than two decades the Biological Sciences Review has become a major resource for all students and teachers of the biological sciences.
+For almost three decades the Biological Sciences Review has become a major resource for all students and teachers of the biological sciences.

 As a readable, highly visual magazine published in full colour since September 1996, it contains a lively mix of authoritative articles and topical columns, all directly relevant to A-level specifications, Scottish Higher and first year undergraduate courses.

 University tutors frequently use articles and columns as a basis for tutorial assignments, while A-level examining boards have used material from the Review in their questions.

 The Biological Sciences Review aims to bridge the gap between,